indexdata/reservoir/README.md

 ## Native image

-For this to work, GraalVM *must* be use .
-Built with `native` profile:
+For this to work, GraalVM *must* be used.
+Build with `native` profile:

     mvn -Pnative package

-Two images are created in the native profile:
+Two binaries are created when using the native profile:

     server/target/reservoir-native
     client/target/client-native